Layer 2 VPN

 VXLAN & EVPN control plane

-Datacenter fabrics started with STP, which was the only thing you could do at Layer 2.
+Datacenter fabrics started with STP, which is the only thing you can do at Layer 2.
 Its primary deficiency was that you could only have one active link.
 We later introduced VPC and VSS, allowing all link forwarding in a non-looped topology.
 Cisco FabricPath / BGP introduces MAC-in-MAC layer 2 multipathing.

 In the gateway area, they added Anycast HSRP, which was limited to 4 gateways.
 More importantly, they exchanged states.

 The industry is moving on, and we now see the introduction of VXLAN as a MAC in IP mechanism.
 VXLAN allows us to cross a layer 3 boundary and build an overlay over a layer 3 network.
-Its initial forwarding mechanism was to flood and learn, but it had many drawbacks.
-So now, they have added a control plane to VXLAN – EVPN.
+Its initial forwarding mechanism was flood and learn, but it had many drawbacks.
+So now, they have added a control plane to VXLAN—EVPN.

 A VXLAN/EVPN solution is an MP-BGP-based control plane using the EVPN NLRI.
 BGP carries out Layer-2 MAC and Layer-3 IP information distribution.
 It reduces flooding as forwarding decisions are based on the control plane.
 The VPN control plane offers VTEP peer discovery and end-host reachability information distribution.